Ion Niculi: Communist politician

 A member of the regional Moldavian Committee of the PCR from 1946, in 1948 Niculi was elected a member of the Central Committee of the Romanian Workers' Party (as the PCR was now called).
 In 1955 he was elected a member of the party's Central Review Committee.
-From 1953 to 1956, he was president of the Executive Committee of the Popular Assembly of the city of Iaşi (a position equivalent to that of mayor).
+From 1953 to 1956, he was president of the executive committee of the Popular Assembly of the city of Iaşi (a position equivalent to that of mayor).

 In recognition of his merits, the Romanian Socialist Republic (as it was called from 1965) decorated Niculi with the important title "Hero of Socialist Labour", as well as with other orders and medals.
-Aged 92, he died in Iaşi in 1979, being buried in that city's Eternitatea Cemetery.
+Aged 92, he died in Iași in 1979, being buried in that city's Eternitatea Cemetery.